shellyzh/RegCM5-MGA/README.md

 Among the .f90 files, please replace **{your_working_dir}** with the path to your working directory, and replace **{your_fitness_function}** with the path to your defined fitness functions

 Two examples are included in *fitness-function-examples*, one for mean absolute error (MAE) based on precipitation values, and one for normalized root mean square error (NRMSE) based on precipitation values.
+Replace the directory of observation files with your own data storage directory.

 Contact information:
 Dr.Thanh Nguyen-Xuan: nxthanhnx@gmail.com